smyshlya/HTrate/README.md

 This repository contains scripts for identification and analysis of active mobile genetic elements (MGEs) in bacterial genomes.
 # Installation

-To use the script it is required to obtain EDirect software and your NCBI API key.
+To use the script it is required to obtain EDirect software (version 10.5) and your NCBI API key.
 To install EDirect (see see https://dataguide.nlm.nih.gov/edirect/install.html for more details):

 ```bash
 cd ~